AlacrisIO/legicash-facts/demo.md

 * Trent commits his side-chain (locally; TODO M2: remotely)
 * Trent signs a commitment to this and other transactions
 * Trent sends the commitment to Alice
-* Trent posts a state update to the main chain (TODO M1)
+* Trent posts a state update to the main chain
-* Alice waits for the state update to be confirmed (TODO M1)
+* Alice waits for the state update to be confirmed
 * Alice posts a claim for the withdrawal on the main chain, referring to the state update and the ticket
 * Anyone can counter Alice's claim, during a challenge period.
 * IF the claim is complex (NB: hopefully, no need for it), then longer lawsuits may ensue